carldea/axonic/README.md

 Enter transition: 0

-Secured Can not enter. called push from state LOCKED, input=push
+Secured.
+You may not enter.
+Transition push from state LOCKED, input=push
-transition: push - input = p

 Your current state is: Locked
 Where to go next?
 (Type the transition name or line number to move to the next state)